getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/exception.md

 `description`:

-: Optional human readable description of the error mechanism and a possible hint on how to solve this error.
+: Optional human-readable description of the error mechanism and a possible hint on how to solve this error.

 `help_link`: